Aero has come to Road Bike Tires and it makes a Difference

 What makes the Continental Aero 111 tire stand out from the competition?

 The Aero 111 tire is intended for use as a front-wheel tire because its aerodynamic benefits are lost at the rear of the bike, also known as the “comfort zone.”
 Generally, its construction is similar to the current GP 5000 S TR tire, but it features side cutouts known as “vortex generators.”
 These cutouts help maintain airflow along the wheel’s rim, reducing aerodynamic drag.
-All claims about its performance have been supported by wind tunnel data from Swiss Side, which they provided at the standard 45 km/h and at 30 km/h as well.
+All claims about its performance have been supported by wind tunnel data from Swiss Side, which they provided at both the standard 45 km/h and 30 km/h speeds.
 Remember, what counts is the wind speed that hits and not the ground speed your bike computer shows, as discussed in a previous post.
 Therefore, the 45 km/h data is also relevant to “slower” riders.

 The first dataset is the classic wind tunnel diagrams, which many of you may be accustomed to from wheel testing.
 Shown below for 30 km/h (left) and 45 km/h (right) are the changes of wind resistance in watts in comparison to the angle of the wind, also known as yaw.
 We talked previously about Yaw in our introduction to cycling aerodynamics.
 The graphs are fairly symmetrical because the wind can be angled from either direction.